kant/android-mvp/README.md

 # MVP Framework for Android Applications

-This framework is an Android-Framework for MVP.
-The Demo shows how to use it in combination with dependency
+This framework is our Android-Framework for MVP.

 Dependencies:
 Android Support-Library v22.2.0

+# How to use it

-Then add the library to your dependencies:
+Add the library to your dependencies:
 ```
 compile 'com.moovel.mvp:mvp:0.1.0'
 ```

-# How to use it
-DI Frameworks usually provide a Dependency Graph.
-In Dagger2 this is called "Component".
-This is why in all our examples we're using this terminology.

-### 1. Create a View and a Presenter for each screen you have
+### 1. Create a View
-Create a basic view interface
 ```
 public interface AwesomeView extends MVPView {
     ...
 }
 ```

-Create the Presenter, it's recommended to inject everything you need in the constructor of the presenter already, so don't forget the @Inject Annotation if you need it.
+### 2. Create a Presenter
 ```
 public class AwesomePresenter extends MVPPresenter<AwesomeView> {
-    @Inject
-    public AwesomePresenter(ContructorInjectedDependency dependency) {
+    public AwesomePresenter() {
     }
 }
 ```

 ### 3. Create your screens
-Extend your Fragment from MVPFragment or your Activity from MVPActivity.
+Extend your Fragments from MVPFragment or your Activities from MVPActivity.
 These are generic classes using 2 generic types.
-The first one is the view interface it's supposed to implement.
-The second one is the presenter that's provided by the screen.
+The first one is the view interface, the second one is the type of presenter which you want to use
-Here an example for an activity:

 ```
 public class AwesomeActivity extends MVPActivity<AwesomeView, AwesomePresenter>
     implements AwesomeView {

-    @Inject
     AwesomePresenter presenter;

+    @Override
+    protected void onCreate(@Nullable Bundle savedInstanceState) {
+        presenter = new AwesomePresenter();
+        super.onCreate(savedInstanceState);
+    }

+    @Override
+    protected AwesomePresenter getPresenter() {
+        return presenter;
+    }
 ```

-Now you should be able to start your app and use a straight forward MVP pattern.
+Note: the Method "getPresenter" is used during the "onCreate" process, so make sure the presenter exists before.

+# Lifecycle
+* The view gets attached to the presenter in the "onStart" method and gets unbind "onStop".
+* To access the view from the presenter call "getViewOrThrow".
+This method either returns the view or throws an ViewNotAttachedException
+* Calling "getViewOrThrow" in "onCreate" or "onDestroy" will cause Lint to fail.
-# Lifecycle Interceptors
+# Lifecycle Observers

-LifecycleInterceptors are Interfaces that have callbacks on following Lifecycle-Events:
+LifecycleObservers are Interfaces that have callbacks on following Lifecycle-Events:

 * onCreate
 * onStart